CRGA™ Framework

 CRGA™ is a governance architecture.

-It provides structural integrity to fiduciary responsibility in environments shaped by digital infrastructure, automation, and algorithmic systems.
+It provides structural integrity to fiduciary responsibility across environments shaped by digital infrastructure, automated systems, and algorithmic decision-making.

 What CRGA™ Is Not

-Governance architecture must remain structurally independent from the entities responsible for execution.
-CRGA™ governance architecture may not be certified, defined, or represented by entities responsible for implementing technical controls or operational services.
-Praesidium maintains this separation as a matter of constitutional governance discipline.
+CRGA™ governance architecture must remain structurally independent from the entities responsible for implementing technical controls or delivering operational services.

 This separation preserves fiduciary clarity, accountability integrity, and defensibility at the board and executive level.